Damsel in distress: Post-classical history

 The theme also features in the medieval legend of Saint George who saved a princess from being devoured by a dragon.
 A late addition to this saint's hagiography, not attested in the several first centuries when he was venerated, it is nowadays the main act for which Saint George is remembered.

 Obscure outside Norway is Hallvard Vebjørnsson, the Patron Saint of Oslo, recognised as a martyr after being killed while valiantly trying to defend a woman—most likely a slave—from three men accusing her of theft.

 Modern history

 17th century

-In the 17th century English ballad The Spanish Lady (one of several English and Irish songs with that name), a Spanish lady captured by an English captain falls in love with her captor and begs him not to set her free but to take her with him to England, and in this appeal describes herself as "A lady in distress".
+In the 17th century English ballad Spanish Lady (one of several English and Irish songs with that name), a Spanish lady captured by an English captain falls in love with her captor and begs him not to set her free but to take her with him to England, and in this appeal describes herself as "A lady in distress".